Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 \subsubsection{Further tests: Deutsch-Jozsa Algorithm Circuit}

-The Deutsch-Jozsa algorithm solves the following problem: given an oracle that implements a function $f : {0,1}^{n} \rightarrow {0,1}$, determine whether $f$ is \textit{constant}: if $f$ is constant, it will return the same value -- either $0$ or $1$ -- no matte rthe input; if $f$ is \textit{balanced} it will return $0$ for exactly half of the possible input and $1$ for the other half.
+The Deutsch-Jozsa algorithm solves the following problem: given an oracle that implements a function $f : {0,1}^{n} \rightarrow {0,1}$, determine whether $f$ is \textit{constant}: if $f$ is constant, it will return the same value -- either $0$ or $1$ -- no matter the input; if $f$ is \textit{balanced} it will return $0$ for exactly half of the possible input and $1$ for the other half.

 The standard deterministic algorithm would require, in the worst case, at least $2^{(n-1)} + 1$ evaluations of $f$, where $n$ is the number of bits.
 The quantum Deutsch-Jozsa algorithm, instead, provides the solution with a single evaluation of $f$.